efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

   <img src="https://raw.githubusercontent.com/ppapalampidi/ppapalampidi.github.io/master/images/ezgif.com-gif-maker.gif" height="70">
 </p>

-Given the screenplay segmented into scenes, we first identify the scenes that act as TPs.
-Then, we decide which scenes to include to the summary based on their relationship with these key events -- i.e., we want to select scenes that are semantically close to at least one TP event.
-Finally, we produce a video summary by combining the videos of the selected scenes.
+1. Identification of TP scenes

+2. Selection of summary scenes that refer to the storyline as defined by the TPs

+3. Video summary by merging the videos of the selected scenes

 **Unsupervised as structure-aware TextRank**